ROCm/rocALUTION/docs/index.rst

 rocALUTION documentation
 ===========================

-Welcome to the rocALUTION docs home page!
+rocALUTION is a sparse linear algebra library with focus on exploring fine-grained parallelism on top of the AMD ROCm runtime and toolchains.
 To learn more, see :ref:`what-is-rocalution`.

+You can access rocALUTION code on our `GitHub repository <https://github.com/ROCm/rocALUTION>`_.

 Our documentation is structured as follows: